PIPOBARRIOS/flutter_url_get_preview/README.md

 Simple application to read urls and preview the content.

-Data persistence and state management was performed using the Bloc pattern, rxDart.
+Data persistence and state management was performed using the Bloc pattern and rxDart.

 ### ⚡&ensp;Social Media